 To add another financial issue, in January the stadium's naming rights sponsor has asked to be released from his deal prematurely.
 Bills will thus enter the new campaign with an interim stadium name of Bills Stadium, until a new sponsor is found.

 In these conditions a major change for the league overall can take place.
 Among those interested in naming rights for the stadium in Orchard Park is David Portnoy, creator of Barstool Sports.
 First launched as a sports banter website, the brand is now strongly associated with gambling.
-Barstool runs its own sportsbook and is co-owned by Penn National Gaming, operator of casinos listed on one of the best casino sites.
+Barstool runs its own sportsbook and is co-owned by Penn National Gaming, operator of casinos listed on best casino sites.

 In terms of public image, such partnership would be both a precedent but also a great fit.
 Precedent because no brand associated directly with gambling has so far got involved in NFL naming rights.
 While the 2018 Supreme Court decision has opened doors to official casino partnerships (almost every NFL side now has its own official casino, some even plan opening betting lounges inside their stadia), so far the approach has been rather conservative.